 - 1. Import the dependencies.

-- 2. Get the data ready for training:
+- $\checkmark$ 2.
+Get the data ready for training:

-- Download the data from the Keras library.
+- Get the data ready for training:

-- Split it into train, validate, and test datasets.
+Download the data from the Keras library.

-- Normalize the data.
+Split it into train, validate, and test datasets. - Normalize the data. -> Standarize

 - One-hot encode the labels.

 - Data augmentation

 - 3. Build the model architecture.
 In addition to simple convolutional and pooling layers, we add the following layers to our architecture:

 - Deeper neural network to increase learning capacity

 - Dropout layers

 - L2 regularization to our convolutional layers

 - Batch normalization layers

-- 4. Train the model.
+- Train the model.
+4.

-- 5. Plot the learning curve.
+- Plot the learning curve.
+5.

-- 6. Evaluate the model.
+- Evaluate the model.
+6.